15 Key Nutrition of sea buckthorn berries

 They have many health benefits such as:

-- These are helpful in maintaining all the tissues, skin, organs, breathing system, blood flow, and brain in the body.
+• These help maintain all the tissues, skin, organs, breathing system, blood flow, and brain in the body.

 They also help in keeping the cells healthy by strengthening the outer membrane of the cells.